Brandize LogoBrandize

 The file-format test

 Before buying any logo or brand kit, check the files.
+Do not assume "logo download" means you get the formats you will need later.

 You want SVG and PNG at minimum.
 SVG is the source of truth for scaling.
 PNG is the everyday transparent image for web uploads, slides, email, and quick placement.
+PDF is useful for print.
+EPS still matters for some printers and older design workflows.
+JPG is fine for previews, but it should not be your main logo file.

 Cheap tools get expensive here.
 A low-res PNG looks fine in a preview.
 Then you need a favicon, a print file, a transparent background, or a social preview, and the upsells start.